Chapter J2: Work-related groups

 J2120 Claimants subject to all work-related requirements

-A claimant who does not fall into the
+A claimant who does not fall into the1. no work-related requirements group or

 2. work-focused interview requirements only group or